mjm973/Illuminated/README.md

 Please create folder `Assets/Ignore` and place packages (Photon, SteamVR, and other unused assets) inside folder for easy Git ignoring.
 Thanks.

+## USER TESTING FEEDBACK APR 19:

+- More Intricate Level design: there is little incentive to move around right now
+- Bigger teleport radius
+- Grenade lighting radius increase overtime (so I don't reveal myself everytime I shoot)
+- Feedback for hitting or getting hit (particle effect on the grenade to denote radius of damage)
+- Better way to denote health (player doesn't seem to be checking bracelet, so try a screen UI or breathing sound, etc)
+- Use the grip for another type of weapon (raycast, etc)

 ## TODO:

 - Game Logic: